sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 ## Initial Setup
 Duration: 20

+Lets start to go deeper into using materialization with Sigma.

 Materializations allows you to write datasets and workbook elements back to your warehouse as tables which can reduce compute costs.
 Materialization enhances query performance by allowing your data warehouse to avoid recomputing the dataset when it's used by an element or a in descendant Sigma analysis.

-Materializations are stored in your warehouse and saved in scratch workspace schema automatically managed by Sigma.
-Sigma's query compiler automatically and transparently uses the latest materialization.
+Materializations are stored in your warehouse and saved in scratch workspace schema ***automatically managed by Sigma***.

+**Sigma's query compiler automatically and transparently uses the latest materialization.**

+All data displayed in Sigma is queried directly from the warehouse; Snowflake in this case.

+The complexity of the base query will carry through in all subsequent queries associated with sorting, filtering, and paginating the data.
+To solve this, Sigma datasets can be materialized back to Snowflake.

+This is different from the dataset view object in Snowflake.

+In Sigma’s implementation, a `CREATE TABLE AS` statement is used to store the result set of the SQL query generated by the dataset.

+It is possible to materialize a Sigma table that contains multiple grouping levels by select a grouping level to materialize.

+Materializations can be set on a schedule or triggered via the Sigma API.

+By materializing a dataset an extremely complex query can be flattened down into a simple `SELECT` meaning that all downstream queries are able to run under far less strain.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Sigma materialization requires write access must be enabled on your dataset’s connection and must be an organization Admin or be assigned a custom account type with materialize permissions.